 In the mid-1960s, the USS Charles S. Sperry (DD-697) entered the Vietnam War and served as a harbor defense ship for Da Nang.
 The deployment continued till February 22, 1966.
 Finally, in March 1973, it was concluded by a Navy survey team that the USS Charles S. Sperry was no longer useful for anti-submarine purposes and was struck off from the Naval Vessel Register on October 31, 1973.
 The ship served the US Navy for 29 years and was decommissioned on December 15, 1973.
 The ship was then sold to the Chilean Navy on January 8, 1974, where it was renamed Ministro Zenteno to serve for the next 16 years and finally got scrapped in 1990.

 Asbestos Risks on the USS Charles S. Sperry (DD-697)

-The destroyer ships built before the 1980s used asbestos extensively in most of the equipments in the engine and boiler rooms as well as other areas of the ship.
+The destroyer ships built before the 1980s used asbestos extensively in most of the equipment in the engine and boiler rooms, as well as other areas of the ship.
 Thus, the USS Charles S. Sperry (DD-697) contained a lot of asbestos-containing products and asbestos insulation.
-The veterans who served aboard the USS Charles S. Sperry, especially those who were involved in maintenance, operations, and repair of asbestos-containing parts are thus likely to have been exposed to asbestos.
+The veterans who served aboard the USS Charles S. Sperry, especially those who were involved in the maintenance, operations, and repair of asbestos-containing parts, are thus likely to have been exposed to asbestos.
 Occupational asbestos exposure poses a high risk of developing mesothelioma, a deadly form of cancer.